This Day In Literary History

 In the mid-19th century, when he published The Origin Of Species, the scientific community in Britain was closely tied to the Church of England.
 Reactions to Darwin's book were sharply mixed.

 Liberal clergymen accepted Darwin's theories, declaring evolution to be God's plan of creation.
-Conservative (fundamentalist) clergymen decried evolution as blasphemous, taking the Bible's book of Genesis to be the literal truth and scientific fact, coining this pseudoscience creationism, later known as intelligent design.
+Conservative (fundamentalist) clergymen decried evolution as blasphemous, taking the Bible's book of Genesis to be the literal truth and scientific fact, a pseudoscience they dubbed creationism.
+It would later be known as intelligent design.

 Creationism and evolution would clash most famously in the Scopes Monkey Trial of 1925.
 John Scopes, a high school science teacher from Tennessee, had been charged with violating that state's Butler Act.

 The Butler Act made it unlawful to "teach any theory that denies the story of the Divine Creation of man as taught in the Bible, and to teach instead that man has descended from a lower order of animals" in any state-funded school or university.

 Despite a brilliant defense mounted by legendary attorney Clarence Darrow, Scopes was convicted and fined $100, the equivalent of about $1,700 in today's money.
 The case was appealed to the Tennessee State Supreme Court, which upheld the conviction, but threw out the fine on a technicality.

 The Butler Act would remain on the books in Tennessee until it was voluntarily repealed in 1967.
 A year later, in the precedent-setting case of Epperson vs. Arkansas, the United States Supreme Court ruled that state's law forbidding the teaching of evolution unconstitutional.